RhetTbull/osxphotos/API_README.md

 #### `rating`

-Returns star rating of photo as int from 0 to 5 (iPhoto only); for Photos, returns 5 if photo is favorite, else 0
+Returns star rating of photo as int from 0 to 5 (iPhoto only); for Photos, always returns 0.

 #### `hidden`